CHRF-Genomics/Paratype/README.md

 This is the _beta version_ of the **paratype** tool.

 Please cite the preprint version of the **paratype** article ([Tanmoy AM et al.](https://doi.org/10.1101/2021.11.13.21266165)) if you use this tool or the scheme.

+### Python 2.7 version
+Paratype will no longer be maintained on python2.7.
+Please download the original codes (release: *Original paratype codes, v1_beta*), if you have no other options than working with python2.7.